By: Author John Cunningham. Published: 2021/06/14 at 10:03 am

 - Bad spark plug – replace plug

-- Dirty air filter – clean or replace filter (if fitted)
+- Dirty air filter – clean or replace the filter (if fitted)

-If that doesn’t work, roll the sleeves, time to dig deep.
+If that doesn’t work, roll your sleeves; time to dig deep.

 Unfortunately, you generally can’t tell a faulty carb from a good one by simply looking at it.

-My best advice, if your carburetor is more than ten years old or it’s corroded or gummed up, go ahead and treat your blower to a new one.
+If your carburetor is corroded or gummed up, go ahead and treat your blower to a new one.
 They aren’t expensive; you’ll find many popular carbs here on the “Mower carburetors page.”

 How To Clean Carburetor

-- Turn carburetor sideways to aid choke and governor lever release.
+Remove Links – Turn the carburetor sideways to aid choke and governor lever release.
 Picture Take a picture of control lever locations and gasket orientations.

 How To Tear Down Carburetor

-Remove – Remove the adjuster air/fuel metering screw (count turns to remove)
+Remove – Remove the adjuster air/fuel metering screw (count turns to remove).

-- Use wire brush strand to clean emulsion tube and jets
+Clean – Use wire brush strand to clean emulsion tubes and jets.

-- Soak in carb cleaner or ultrasonic tank
+Spray – Spray in carb cleaner or ultrasonic tank.

-Rebuild in reverse order, taking care to fit the adjuster screws to the correct number of turns.
-Orientate the gaskets and control levers correctly.
+Rebuild in reverse order, taking care to fit the fuel mix screw to the correct number of turns.
+Make sure to orientate gaskets and control levers correctly.

-If the valve is faulty it may cause a lean condition, check it’s function with key on and off, the action should be smooth.
+If the valve is faulty, it may cause a lean condition; check its function with a key on and off; the action should be smooth.

 Ignition System Issue